Support for climate adaptation and resilience

 It is much more expensive to rebuild homes than to build them right in the first place.
 Researchers at Louisiana State University found that if stronger building codes had been in place, wind damages from Hurricane Katrina would have been reduced by a whopping 80 percent.
 A 2012 Milliman study found the Safe Building Code Incentive Act of 2011 (H.R.
 2069) would have saved the federal government an average of nearly $500 million a year in hurricane relief payments if it had been enacted in 1988.

 In a changing climate with more frequent and intense storms, rebuilding our infrastructure systems to be stronger is critical.
 Systems will otherwise risk falling into a costly cycle of perpetual repair as 100-year storms hit again and again.
-Improvements to infrastructure resiliency, whether they are called risk management strategies, extreme weather preparedness or climate change adaptation, can help a region bounce back quickly from the next storm at considerably less cost.
+Improvements to infrastructure resilience, whether they are called risk management strategies, extreme weather preparedness or climate change adaptation, can help a region bounce back quickly from the next storm at considerably less cost.

 The next extreme weather event is not typically on the minds of those seeking to quickly rebuild with limited resources.
 But a system that is returned to pre-storm normalcy will be no better prepared for the next storm.
 Climate change is leading to more destructive storms, and rising sea levels will put coastal areas at unprecedented risk to storm surge.
 Infrastructure, like everything else, must adapt.
-Improving infrastructure’s resiliency to climate change and extreme weather costs is an upfront investment, one that pays off by reducing direct and indirect costs after future storms.
+Improving infrastructure’s resilience to climate change and extreme weather costs is an upfront investment, one that pays off by reducing direct and indirect costs after future storms.

 In addition to hardening roads, bridges, mass transit networks, electricity grids, and other infrastructure to withstand extreme weather, the use of distributed energy technologies and systems can help make communities more resilient.
 Many forms of renewable energy (such as solar power), but also district energy systems and microgrids (which both provide energy efficiency benefits) and effective energy storage, all help to make electricity supply less vulnerable to extreme weather disruptions.